Home Guides How to Find the Best Card Shop Nea… Local Card Shop vs. Online: Which Is Better?

 The Case for Local Card Shops

 Local shops give you things the internet can't replicate.
 You can handle cards in person, read the condition with your own eyes, and walk out with them the same day.
 You build relationships with owners who remember what you collect and call you when something comes in.
 You join a community of other collectors who meet at events, swap stories, and sometimes become friends.
-And you keep money in your local economy, which matters if you want shops to still exist in ten years.

 The Case for Online Marketplaces